stagedml/stagedml/README.md

 The project is in its early stages, so we mainly focus on Docker-driven environment for development and evaluation.
-We provide 2 docker containers, one is defined by [./docker/stagedml_dev.docker] and describes development environment, another is defined by [./docker/stagedml_ci.docker] and will be used for continuous integration tests.
+We provide 2 docker containers, one is defined by [./docker/stagedml_dev.docker](./docker/stagedml_dev.docker) and describes development environment, another one is defined by [./docker/stagedml_ci.docker](./docker/stagedml_ci.docker).
+We plan to use it for continuous integration tests.

 ### System requirements